shuozhixu/LAMMPSatUCSB/README.md

 then hit Return.

 After the job is finished, you will find a new file called `strain-stress`.
 The first and second columns of this file, respectively, are the _yz_ components of the strain tensor and stress tensor of the simulation cell.
 The strain is unitless and the stress is in units of MPa.
 Download `strain-stress` to your local computer, plot it, and you will see a point at which the stress-strain relation starts to deviate from linearity.
 Visualize the dump files in OVITO, and you will see that at that point, the screw dislocation starts to move along the positive _x_ direction.
 The corresponding stress is then the Peierls stress for the anti-twinning direction on the {112} plane in MoNbTi<sub>_A_</sub>, 1174 MPa.

+Note: If you use any file from this section in your published work, please cite

+- Shuozhi Xu, Yanqing Su, Wu-Rong Jian, Irene J. Beyerlein, Local slip resistance in equal-molar MoNbTi multi-principal element alloys, Acta Mater. (under review)